czernous/persian-hugo/exampleSite/content/about/_index.md

 I enrolled on a PGCE program.
 But again something didn't feel right.
 So, I dropped out of my PGCE.
 Penniless and desperate I knew I had to get my life together fast.

 I used the remnants of my student loan to pay for a course in Teaching English as a Foreign Language.
-After a month of intensive training, I received my TESOL certificate.
+After a month of intensive training, I received my Trinity TESOL certificate.

 The next thing I knew I was jetting off to Spain to teach.
 Spain led to teaching in Vietnam.
 After years of living in Vietnam and in other countries.

 I kept being bombarded with thoughts of owning an online business.
 I had worked remotely before as some of my teaching days included teaching online.
 So I felt comfortable working independently.

 I got online and researched ways to make money.
 I came across print on demand.
-So I decided to use my designing skills to create an activewear brand.
+So I decided to use my designing skills to create an active wear brand.
 Although, I knew how to design I had no idea about marketing so my business venture came to a quick close.

 It was then I took it upon myself to figure out this thing called marketing.
 Since then, I have dedicated time to studying this topic.